 So you or someone you love has been accepted to college.
 Congratulations!
 Now it's time to decide how to pay for it.

 Student loans are often referred to as "good debt," or debt that has a high-value return on investment.
-They're also common: According to The Institute on College Access and Success, more than 60% of the nation's college seniors graduated with at least some student debt in 2019.
-Borrowers were on the hook for an average of $28,950.
+They're also common: More than half of the bachelor’s degree recipients graduated with some student debt in 2020-2021, and the average borrower is on the hook for $29,100.

 Here's how to get a student loan that works for you — and, eventually, pay it back.